rebasamo/rebasamo.github.io/_works/Treglos Hotel.md

   teaser: https://www.goodhotelguide.com/wp-content/uploads/2016/06/2009-12-29-treglos-entrance-538x357.jpg
 sidebar:
   - title: "Role"
-    image:
-    image_alt: "logo"
-    text: "Hotplate"
+    text: "Hotplate, Waiter"
   - title: "Responsibilities"
-    text: "Take the plates out of the kitchen"
+    text: "Take the plates out from the kitchen and, if needed, serve them to the customers"

 ---